jeffbass/yin-yang-ranch/README.rst

 I currently have 4 repositories on GitHub:

 1. **yin-yang-ranch**: this repository.
 Overall project design and goals.
-2. `imagezmq: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
+2. `imageZMQ: Transporting OpenCV images. <https://github.com/jeffbass/imagezmq>`_
 3. `imagenode: Capture and Send Images and Sensor Data. <https://github.com/jeffbass/imagenode>`_
 4. `imagehub: Receive and Store Images and Event Logs. <https://github.com/jeffbass/imagehub>`_

-**imagezmq** moves images taken by Raspberry Pi computers to hub computers for image processing. **imagenode** runs on multiple RPi computers, continuously capturing images, detecting motion, and gathering sensor data (e.g. air and soil temperatures). **imagehub** runs on a Mac or a Linux computer and receives
+**imageZMQ** moves images taken by Raspberry Pi computers to hub computers for image processing. **imagenode** runs on multiple RPi computers, continuously capturing images, detecting motion, and gathering sensor data (e.g. air and soil temperatures). **imagehub** runs on a Mac or a Linux computer and receives